Censorship of the Bible: Diocletianic Persecution

 During the Diocletianic Persecution, Bibles were targeted as part of a larger program intended to wipe out Christianity.
 On February 24, 303, Diocletian's first so-called "Edict against the Christians" was published.
 (Note: The edict might not actually have been an "edict" in the technical sense; Eusebius does not refer to it as such, and the passage in the Passio Felicis which includes the word edictum ("exiit edictum imperatorum et Caesarum super omnem faciem terrae") may simply have been written to echo Luke 2:1 ("exiit edictum a Caesare Augusto ut profiteretur universus orbis terrae").
 Elsewhere in the passion, the text is called a programma.
 The text of the edict itself does not actually survive.)
 Among other persecutions against Christians, Diocletian ordered the destruction of their scriptures and liturgical books across the entire Roman empire.
 (Note: This apparently included any house in which scriptures were found.)

 During the Middle Ages

 For the ordinary semi-literate or illiterate laity, the main source of scripture was oral and regular: the priest's vernacular paraphrase of the day's readings according to the liturgical calendar during the homily, bolstered by derived works such as dramas, poems, songs, icons, paintings, carvings and sculptures.

-Historian Wim Francois notes "the late medieval Catholic church did not forbid the reading of the Bible in the vernacular,[...]there was no central Roman policy[...]pertaining to Bible reading in the vernacular, and [...] biblical books circulated in most of Europe's linguistic regions."
-Bans were regional, on unauthorized translations, and often used the policing of actual or predicted violence as a justification.
+Historian Wim Francois notes "the late medieval Catholic church did not forbid the reading of the Bible in the vernacular, [...] there was no central Roman policy [...] pertaining to Bible reading in the vernacular, and [...] biblical books circulated in most of Europe's linguistic regions."
+Bans were regional and on unauthorized translations, and often used the policing of actual or predicted violence as a justification.

 Old Church Slavonic

-There were some controversies whether the translation in Old Church Slavonic was permissible.
+There were some controversies about whether the translation in Old Church Slavonic was permissible.
 According to St. Methodius, he was officially allowed to use it by John VIII in 880.